Sam-Mear/wikichip-scraper/README.md

 'has ecc memory support'

 ## TODO:
 * give out a warning/file for cpus with missing specs.
+DONE
 * include XFR stat
 * include Chipsets in the inherit
 * Make starting file(ie. Vermeer.yaml (vermeer-inherit and the vermeer folder gets made.))